DANGERS OF LIVING ADJACENT TO A FREEWAY OR MAJOR ROAD

 (All rights are accorded to and reserved by the individual authors.
 Articles may have been summarised for brevity).

-elements of a green baby The most important aspect of green design for a newborn's environment is to reduce exposure to toxic chemicals as much as possible.
+The most important aspect of green design for a newborn's environment is to reduce exposure to toxic chemicals as much as possible.

 A nontoxic nursery is especially important because newborns spend most of their life in the nursery—an average of 16 to 17 hours a day.